ldsec/ccgd-platform/secure-discovery/crypto-operations/deterministic re-encryption/instructions.md

 9, 200000, 1, 1, false
 ```

-*Note - NbrGroupAttributes, NbrAggrAttributes, Proofs should be always set to 1, 1, false respectively.
+**Note** - `NbrGroupAttributes`, `NbrAggrAttributes` and `Proofs` should be always set to 1, 1, false respectively.

-This serves as a benchmark for the tagging of the query elements done when executing a query in MedCo.
+This serves as a benchmark for the tagging of the query elements, which done when executing a query in MedCo.

 ## Requirements